PSPC-SPAC-buyandsell/von_tails/docs/source/von_tails/operation.rst

 Script ``src/sync.py`` performs one iteration of the synchronization process.
 An operator may call this script for a one-time manual synchronization operation.
 Its command line arguments represent:

-- the topmost tails directory for the VON anchor
+* the topmost tails directory for the VON anchor
-- the tails server hostname or IP address
+* the tails server hostname or IP address
-- the tails server port
+* the tails server port
-- the synchronization role:
+* the synchronization role:
     - ``issuer`` to upload local-only tails files from within the tails directory to the server
     - ``prover`` to download remote-only tails files from the server to the tails directory.

 Script ``src/multisync.py`` performs several iterations of the synchronization process, spaced evenly over a single minute: the number of such iterations appears as the first parameter, preceding those that it passes to the src/sync.py script.

 A new iteration of the synchronization process only starts if one is not already running – typical operation will not overlap iterations.

-This script's intended use is integration via cron, as per :ref:`integrate_cron`.
+This script's intended use is integration via cron, as per :ref:`integrate-cron`.

 .. _sync-config: